 Some of our Māori academics at Otago are involved in several of the National Science Challenges.
 For example:

-- Dr Katharina Ruckstuhl is a member of the Senior Management Team of the Science for Technological Innovation Science Challenge and is co-leading Portfolio 1 ‘Building New Zealand’s Innovation Capacity’ along with Professor Sally Davenport of the University of Victoria Wellington.
+- Associate Professor Katharina Ruckstuhl is a member of the Senior Management Team of the Science for Technological Innovation Science Challenge and is co-leading Portfolio 1 ‘Building New Zealand’s Innovation Capacity’ along with Professor Sally Davenport of the University of Victoria Wellington.
 The team includes Te Poutama Māori members Dr Diane Ruwhiu, Professor Paul Tapsell and Associate Professor Merata Kawharu.

 - Professor Jacinta Ruru (Otago’s Faculty of Law) is Co-Principal Investigator with Dr Phil Lyver (Landcare Research and Project Leader) and Dr Sanna Malinen (Department of Management, Marketing and Entrepreneurship, University of Canterbury) on a project entitled ‘Customary approaches and practices for optimising cultural and ecological resilience’ in the Biological Heritage National Science Challenge.